 Credit: @scenic_spontaneity on Instagram

 Hop aboard a sightseeing cruise of the pristine, dazzling waters of the Queen of American Lakes and take in the unrivaled beauty of the Adirondacks.
 Set sail on various water adventures like the Paddlewheel cruise, where you’ll travel aboard the Minne Ha Ha, an authentic sternwheel steamboat, or the motor vessel Mohican cruise which will guide you through the lake’s southern basin.
 If you’re feeling luxurious, try one of the company’s specialty cruises like the Sunday Champagne Brunch cruise or Midday Luncheon cruise.
+Reopens for 2024 season in May.
 Prices vary by cruise.
 Advanced online ticket purchases are recommended.

 Credit: Olympic Regional Development Authority